-Nature of support and spending for 2019-20 Curriculum and Professional Learning Desired Outcome Impact/Evaluation Input (resource and cost) Ensure that children can access a curriculum that is specifically tailored to allow access for all • Wide range of high quality CPD • Release time for leading teachers • Employment of data technician and TLR for Closing the Gap lead (use of school's tracking system to identify vulnerable children's progress) • Termly pupil progress meetings with teachers, closing the gap leader and DHT/HT to monitor attainment and progress • Employment of one extra teacher to have a Y4,5,6 nurture hub • Employment of additional teaching assistants in the hubs • Smaller class sizes in Years 2,3,4,5 • Year 6 to have three classes as well as children with specific needs able to access the Y4,5,6 nurture hub Impact/Evaluation Provide memorable life experiences and enriching the curriculum through visits and visitors that are linked to the topic (at least 1 per term) Year 5 - Carlton residential Year 6 - Camping residential Children have a range of enriching 1st hand experiences to support their learning and language development.
-Writing standards to increase in an attempt to narrow the gap between PP and non PP, and PP and national. cost £12,000 Increase opportunities for language and oracy: Showcase events for parents or other children where children can share their knowledge and learning PP children are confident when articulating knowledge to an audience.
+Nature of support and spending for 2019-20 Curriculum and Professional Learning Input (resource and cost) Desired Outcome Impact/Evaluation Ensure that children can access a curriculum that is specifically tailored to allow access for all • Wide range of high quality CPD • Release time for leading teachers • Employment of data technician and TLR for Closing the Gap lead (use of school's tracking system to identify vulnerable children's progress) • Termly pupil progress meetings with teachers, closing the gap leader and DHT/HT to monitor attainment and progress • Employment of one extra teacher to have a Y4,5,6 nurture hub • Employment of additional teaching assistants in the hubs • Smaller class sizes in Years 2,3,4,5 • Year 6 to have three classes as well as children with specific needs able to access the Y4,5,6 nurture hub PP to narrow the attainment gap between them and national in maths and writing.
+All PP can access a curriculum that meets their needs and allows for accelerated progress.
+Leaders at all levels are able to hold themselves and their teams to account for performance of PP children as a discrete group.
+Individual PP children identified and targeted for support in their learning or additional needs.
+No statutory data available for 2019-20 due to Coronavirus lockdown.
+Pupil progress meetings were held during the autumn term and the beginning of the spring term to identify the needs of individuals, and they were targeted in class.
+Pupil Premium Pen Portraits were updated at the end of Autumn term to identify any learning or additional needs.
+Provide memorable life experiences and enriching the curriculum through visits and visitors that are linked to the topic (at least 1 per term) Year 5 - Carlton residential Year 6 - Camping residential Children have a range of enriching 1 st hand experiences to support their learning and language development.
+Writing standards to increase in an attempt to narrow the gap between PP and non PP, and PP and national.
+Trips took place during the autumn term and early in the spring term to provide memorable experiences.
+Although evidence in books show that the trips had an impact, no data is available. cost £12,000 Increase opportunities for language and oracy: Showcase events for parents or other children where children can share their knowledge and learning PP children are confident when articulating knowledge to an audience.
 They have a wider range of vocabulary and have an increase in self-esteem.
+Parent events were held during the autumn and spring term.